by

 Jesus Christ tells us,

 As Mr. Kovacs' article shows, the truth about the pagan origins of Christmas is easily researched.
 Any good encyclopedia will show that the timing and trappings of this celebration long predate Christianity.
-December 25 has been a focal point of sun-worship for millennia.
-The pagan origins of this day are so well-documented that the real question is, "What business do Christians have in trying to "Christianize" something that has been blatantly anti-God from the very beginning?"
-Is this worshipping God in spirit and in truth?
+December 25 has been a focal point of sun worship for millennia.
+The pagan origins of this day are so well-documented that the real question is, "What business do Christians have in trying to 'Christianize' something that has been blatantly anti-God from the very beginning?"
+Is this worshipping God in spirit and truth?

 God was so concerned that ancient Israel would begin adopting the pagan ways of the Canaanites—even under the auspices of worshipping the true God—that He gave the children of Israel a categorical warning:

-God is very specific in the way that He wants to be worshipped!
-He has not given us permission to worship Him in just any way that seems right to us.
-He warns His people specifically in these verses, as well as in Revelation 22:18-19, not to add to His instructions, nor to take away from them, and this is clearly within the context of adopting pagan practices in conjunction with worshipping Him.
+God is particular in the way that He wants to be worshipped!
+He has not permitted us to worship Him in just any way that seems right to us.
+He warns His people specifically in these verses, as well as in Revelation 22:18-19, not to add to His instructions nor to take away from them, and this is clearly within the context of adopting pagan practices in conjunction with worshipping Him.
 Christmas may not involve physical child-sacrifice—although in spirit millions of children are being sacrificed on the altar of materialism—but the stench of this celebration is odious nonetheless because it is still idolatry: replacing the true worship of God with a false one.

 The Bible does not specify when Jesus Christ was born (although the best deduction is that it was in the autumn—see "When Was Jesus Born?"
 Forerunner, December 1994).
-More importantly, the Bible does not give any instruction in celebrating His birth, nor any example of the first-century church doing so, nor any indication that the celebration of birthdays is pleasing to God at all!
-Even this idea has come from paganism, rather than from God's Instruction Book for mankind.
-Is this, then, worshipping God in spirit and in truth?
+More importantly, the Bible does not give any instruction about celebrating His birth, nor any example of the first-century church doing so, nor any indication that even the celebration of birthdays has God's stamp of approval!
+Even this idea has come from paganism rather than from God's Instruction Book for mankind.
+Is this, then, worshipping God in spirit and truth?

 Is it any wonder that our Savior says, "These people draw near to Me with their mouth, and honor Me with their lips, but their heart is far from Me.
 And in vain they worship Me, teaching as doctrines the commandments of men" (Matthew 15:8-9); and "All too well you reject the commandment of God, that you may keep your tradition" (Mark 7:9); and "[you make] the word of God of no effect through your tradition which you have handed down.
 And many such things you do" (Mark 7:13)?
 Human nature has the rebellious proclivity to do only what it wants to do, even when told by God Himself to do things differently (Romans 8:7)!